Published: January 3, 2022

 8. Just 55% of companies conduct user experience testing.

 It seems that just under half of all companies on the market haven’t realized the importance of user experience for their business.
 There aren’t many other ways to determine the users’ satisfaction with a specific website other than by conducting UX testing.
+User experience goes deeper in taking the customer’s entire journey from start to finish.
 And yet, only 55% of companies do so at all.

 What Are Websites Doing Right?
 Good UX Examples and Practices